- 1. Convert Videos to FCP+

 How To Rotate Video in Final Cut Pro in Simple Steps

-Once you understand the tricky part, learning how final cut pro rotate video isn’t as tough as it seems.
-Here you will learn how to rotate video in Final Cut Pro X that is abbreviated as FCPX (or Final Cut Pro as FCP).
+Once you understand the tricky part, learning how final cut pro rotates video isn’t as tough as it seems.
+Here you will learn how to rotate the video in Final Cut Pro X that is abbreviated as FCPX (or Final Cut Pro as FCP).
 In addition to this, you will also learn about an alternate program that you can use in case you don’t have access to a Mac computer, or you find FCPX a bit expensive and are looking for a cheaper but equally efficient application to edit videos for commercial purposes or your personal use.

 - Part 1.
 How to Rotate Video in Final Cut Pro (Step-by-Step)

 - Part 2.
 Best Alternative to Final Cut Pro for Rotating Video (Recommended)